mui/material-ui/docs/data/joy/main-features/color-inversion/color-inversion.md

   );
   ```

+{{"demo": "ColorInversionAnyParent.js"}}

 ## How it works

 When `invertedColors` is set to true or the utility is used on the parent component, a set of CSS variables is applied to it.
+There is no [React context](https://react.dev/learn/passing-data-deeply-with-context) involved in this feature.

 ```jsx
 <Sheet invertedColors variant="solid" color="neutral">